 Once You Identify The Bad Root,

 Once you identify the bad root, you need to pray about it.
-There is no
+There

-(repenting and being forgiven) there is no
+Without prayer, (repenting and being forgiven) there is no

 Jesus' provision in Chapter 5, "Forgiving Ends These Problems."

 Then The Fruit Changes

 When the bad root is gone, a bad tree no longer is present to

 produce the bad fruit.
 An apple tree can illustrate this principle.

 apples will grow back.
 The tree will not replace the apples we

 picked with peaches, but with more apples.
 When we see an

 apple, we know that it came from an apple tree, not a peach tree.

 When there is no more apple tree, there are no more apples

 When the bad root is gone, a bad tree no longer exists to produce

 Isn't "Bad Fruit" Sin?